zenml-io/zenml/docs/book/advanced-guide/stacks/stacks.md

 ---
-description: An overview of advanced ZenML use cases
+description: How to leverage stacks
 ---

+# Things to change

+- Present advanced use-cases for stacks

+# Older content

 The previous sections on [Steps and Pipelines](../steps-pipelines/steps-and-pipelines.md) and [Stacks and Repositories](../stacks-repositories/stacks-repositories.md)